-- 1. Except as otherwise provided herein, any civil case that is commenced by a plaintiff or petitioner will be included in the pro se docket if, but only if, no plaintiff or petitioner has counsel at the time of the commencement of the action.
-If one or more plaintiffs or petitioners have counsel at the time of the commencement of the civil case, the case shall not be assigned to the pro se docket. - 2.
-Even if a plaintiff or petitioner lacks counsel at the time the case is commenced, the following cases shall never be included in the pro se docket: criminal cases, cases involving a motion to return property pursuant to Federal Rule of Criminal Procedure 41, any type of forfeiture case, cases involving motions filed under 28 U.S.C. § 2255, cases challenging the imposition of the death penalty, bankruptcy cases or appeals, and social security appeals. - 3.
-A case is not included in the pro se docket because a defendant lacks counsel. - 4.
-Even if a plaintiff or petitioner does not have counsel, the entire case will be removed from the pro se docket if the parties consent to proceed before a magistrate judge and an order of reference is entered. - 5.
+- 1. This general order supersedes, replaces and rescinds General Order No. 2007-13.
+The provisions of General Order No. 2007-13 are restated below together with an additional paragraph, that is, paragraph 8 below. - 2.
+Except as otherwise provided herein, any civil case that is commenced by a plaintiff or petitioner will be included in the pro se docket if, but only if, no plaintiff or petitioner has counsel at the time of the commencement of the action.
+If one or more plaintiffs or petitioners have counsel at the time of the commencement of the civil case, the case shall not be assigned to the pro se docket. - 3.
+Even if a plaintiff or petitioner lacks counsel at the time the case is commenced, the following cases shall never be included in the prose docket: criminal cases, cases involving a motion to return property pursuant to Federal Rule of Criminal Procedure 41, any type of forfeiture case, cases involving motions filed under 28 U.S.C. § 2255, cases challenging the imposition of the death penalty, bankruptcy cases or appeals, and social security appeals. - 4.
+A case is not included in the pro se docket because a defendant lacks counsel. - 5.
+Even if a plaintiff or petitioner does not have counsel, the entire case will be removed from the pro se docket if the parties consent to proceed before a magistrate judge and an order of reference is entered. - 6.
 The entire case will be removed from the pro se docket when one of the plaintiffs or one of the petitioners retains counsel and counsel enters an appearance or the court appoints counsel for one of the plaintiffs or one of the petitioners.
-If counsel is later given leave to withdraw, the case will be restored to the pro se docket only when no plaintiff or petitioner is represented by counsel. - 6.
-The pro se law clerks' responsibility is conterminous with the pro se docket and does not extend beyond the pro se docket.
-Once a case has been removed from the pro se docket, the pro se law clerks no longer have responsibility for that case.
+If counsel is later given leave to withdraw, the case will be restored to the pro se docket only when no plaintiff or petitioner is represented by counsel.